tdunn891/aeropress-hub/README.md

 - Sort by dropdown has border transition on hover.
 - Each record in the table changes background colour and cursor on hover.
 - 'Like' button changes colour on hover.
-- Icons: medal, timer, water temp provide tooltip additional infomation on hover.
+- Icons: medal, timer, water temp provide tooltip additional information on hover.
 - Navigation links change colour on hover.
 - Pagination links (including chevrons) have background colour change on hover.
 - All buttons have border transition on hover.